 START: Port Townsend

 Port Townsend is known for its Victorian buildings, maritime trades, and the largest Wooden Boat Festival in North America.
 It’s the jump-off for boats heading to Alaska or making the big left turn down the coast.
 We’re a maritime village that cruise ship companies haven’t screwed up yet, and as a result attract a talented set.
-The bookends of our citizenry: the hearty handshake of adventurer Jim Whittaker, first American to summit Everest, and the rapier wit of Luke Burbank, who pierces national public radio airwaves on Wait Wait Don’t Tell Me, Livewire, and others.
+The bookends of our citizenry: the hearty handshake of adventurer Jim Whittaker, first American to summit Everest, and the guy who plays the spoons so well that he inspired Soundgarden to write a song about him.

-Bold spirit in proximity of folks not scared of a joke; 9 months later R2AK was born.
+Bold spirit in proximity of folks impressive enough at irrelevant things they transcend to muse-like status for a pre-eminent grunge band; 9 months later R2AK was born.

 …and they can throw a party.

-Come join and welcome racers to town at the Pre-Race Ruckus!
+Come join and welcome racers to town at the R2AK Ruckus!

-The best send-off this race has ever had.
+The best send-off a race has ever had.

 (More Ruckus info here.)

 Sunday, June 9, 2024